-If you did not submit documentation of all of the necessary immunizations, please visit the Health Center as soon as possible to complete your immunizations and avoid the hold.
+If you did not submit

+documentation of all of

+the necessary immunizations,

+please visit the Health

+Services located at 5555

+Ponce De Leon Blvd., as

+soon as possible to complete

+your immunizations and

+avoid the hold.

 If you owe money to

 the University, a stop

 will be placed on your

 account until you pay

 your full amount due.

 See the Office of Student

 Account Services in

 room 158 of the Ashe

 Building for more

 information about

 resolving the stop.